 - All possessions will begin at the top of the court outside the arc.

-- After each change of possession the ball must be “taken back” behind the arc.
-“Taken Back” definition is both feet and the ball must go behind and make contact with the playing surface behind the arc.
+- After each change of possession, the ball must be “taken back” behind the arc.
+“Taken Back” definition is both feet and the ball must go behind and contact the playing surface behind the arc.

 - If the defensive team steals or blocks the ball, it must return the ball behind the arc (by passing or dribbling)

-- A player has five (5) seconds to inbound the ball after it has been checked and (5) seconds to complete a free throw attempt.
+- A player has five (5) seconds to complete a free throw attempt.

-- Possession following a successful goal, defense gets possession underneath the hoop with ball dribbled to passed to a player beyond the arc.
-Defensive team not allowed to play for the ball inside the no-charge circle area underneath the basket.
+- Possession following a successful goal, defense gets possession underneath the hoop (charge circle) with ball dribbled OR passed to a player beyond the arc.
+Defensive team is not allowed to play for the ball inside the no-charge circle area underneath the basket.
+They can play defense on the other offensive players.

 - Possession following a dead ball is check ball exchange behind the arc or top of key